toadkicker/elk-stack/README.md

 3. Launch the ELK stack using the AWS console or `aws` command-line tool and enter the required parameters.
 Note that some parameters, like providing a Route53 Hosted Zone Name to create a DNS alias for the public ELB, are optional.

 4. Once the ELK stack has launched revisit the Google developer console and update the URLs copying the output for `GoogleOAuthRedirectURL` to `AUTHORIZED REDIRECT URI` and the same URL but without to path to `AUTHORISED JAVASCRIPT ORIGINS`.

+Once the instance is available you should see Kibana configured for Logstash.

+To configure logstash clients for your minons take a look in `scripts/`.

+* Please note that billing features could take up to 5 minutes or more on an m1.large before appearing.
+You can however view if it is working using the ES head plugin as new entries are indexed.

 Plugins
 -------